qunicorn/qunicorn-core/docs/tutorials/getting_started.rst

 How to check if the pipeline will succeed
 -----------------------------------------

-1. poetry run invoke check-linting
+1. :code:`poetry run invoke check-linting`

     a.
-If black fails fix it with: poetry run black .
+If black fails fix it with: :code:`poetry run black .`

     b.
-If flake8 fails fix it with: poetry run flake8
+If flake8 fails fix it with: :code:`poetry run flake8`

-2. poetry run pytest ./tests/automated_tests/
+2. :code:`poetry run pytest ./tests/automated_tests/`

 How to test the user authentication
 -----------------------------------

-Checkout the Keycloak documentation under ./architecture_documentation/authentication.rst
+Checkout the Keycloak documentation :doc:`here <../architecture_documentation/authentication>`.

 How to write documentation
 --------------------------

-Use Read the docs for that: ./rtd_setup_testing.rst
+Use Read the docs for that: :doc:`ReadTheDocs - Setup and Testing <./rtd_setup_testing>`

 Other useful commands
 ----------------------

-To add some flask or invoke commands checkout the documentation: ./useful_commands.rst
+To add some flask or invoke commands see :doc:`Useful Commands <./useful_commands>` in the documentation.